Asian shares rise despite escalating US-China trade row

 AP Business Writer

-TOKYO (AP) - Asian shares are mostly higher after a weekend of relative quiet over the escalating trade stand-off between the U.S. and China.
+TOKYO (AP) - Asian shares were mostly higher Monday after a weekend of relative quiet over the escalating trade standoff between the U.S. and China.
 Investors appear optimistic about the outlook for the global economy despite punitive tariffs imposed by Washington and Beijing on each other's exports.

 WALL STREET: The S&P 500 index rose 0.8 percent on Friday to finish the week at 2,759.82.
 The Dow Jones Industrial Average gained 0.4 percent to 24,456.48.
 The Nasdaq composite added 1.3 percent to 7,688.39.
 The Russell 2000 index of smaller-company stocks picked up 0.9 percent to 1,694.05.

-XIAOMI'S DEBUT: Chinese smartphone maker Xiaomi Corp. shares slipped in its first trading day in Hong Kong following a multibillion-dollar initial public offering.
-Trading on Monday opened at 16.60 Hong Kong dollars ($2.11) per share, below Xiaomi's offering price of 17 Hong Kong dollars ($2.17).
-Its shares lost about 4 percent in early trading but recovered most of that later in the morning.
+XIAOMI'S DEBUT: Chinese smartphone maker Xiaomi Corp.'s shares slipped and then rebounded Monday in its trading debut in Hong Kong following a multibillion-dollar initial public offering.
+Trading opened at 16.60 Hong Kong dollars ($2.11) per share, below Xiaomi's offering price of 17 Hong Kong dollars ($2.17).
+Shares lost about 4 percent in early trading but rebounded to 17 Hong Kong dollars ($2.17) by midday.

 TRADE WAR: There were few developments over the weekend after Washington put a 25 percent tax on $34 billion worth of Chinese imports Friday and Beijing retaliated with taxes on an equal amount of U.S. products, including soybeans, pork and electric cars.
 The full impact of the measures may not be felt for some time, and there was little immediate reaction from investors who have known for weeks that the tariffs were due to take effect.